Thing (assembly): Early attestations

-Today the term lives on in the English term hustings and in the names of national legislatures and political and judicial institutions of Nordic countries and of the Isle of Man.

-Viking and medieval society
+Use in Germanic society

 In the Viking Age, things were the public assemblies of the free men of a country, province, or a hundred (härad, hundare, herred).
-They functioned as both parliaments and courts at different levels of society—local, regional, and supra-regional.
-Their purpose was to solve disputes and make political decisions, and thing sites were also often the place for public religious rites.
-According to Norway's Law of the Gulathing, only free men of full age could participate in the assembly.
-According to written sources, women were clearly present at some things despite being left out of the decision making bodies, such as the Icelandic Althing.
+They functioned as parliaments and courts at different levels of society—local, regional, and supra-regional.
+Their purpose was to solve disputes and make political decisions, and thingsteads were often places for public religious rites.
+According to Norway's Law of the Gulating, only free men of full age could participate in the assembly.
+According to written sources, women were present at some things despite being left out of decision-making bodies, such as the Icelandic Althing.

-In the pre-Christian clan-culture of Scandinavia, the members of a clan were obliged to avenge injuries against their dead and mutilated relatives.
+For prechristian Norse clans, the members of a clan were obliged to avenge injuries against their dead and mutilated relatives.
 As a result, feuding is often seen as the most common form of conflict resolution used in Viking society.
-However, things are in a more general sense balancing structures used to reduce tribal feuds and avoid social disorder in North-Germanic cultures.
-They played an important role in Viking society as forums for conflict resolution, marriage alliances, power display, honor, and inheritance settlements.
+However, things are in a more general sense, balancing structures used to reduce tribal feuds and avoid social disorder in North Germanic cultures.
+They played an essential role in Viking society as forums for conflict resolution, marriage alliances, power display, honor, and inheritance settlements.

-In Sweden and England, assemblies were held both at natural and man-made mounds, often burial mounds.
-Specifically in Scandinavia, unusually large rune-stones and inscriptions suggesting a local family's attempt to claim supremacy are common features of thing sites.
-It is common for assembly sites to be located close to communication routes, such as navigable water routes and clear land routes.
+In Sweden, assemblies were held at natural and man-made mounds, often burial mounds.
+Specifically in Scandinavia, unusually large runestones and inscriptions suggesting a local family's attempt to claim supremacy are standard features of thingsteads.
+It is common for assembly sites close to communication routes, such as navigable water routes and clear land routes.